SantoriniDave.com

 As a starter to explore ferry services, go to the Ferryhopper.com and punch in your route searches.
 Note: air travel between islands is not generally good.
 Air travel is normally only feasible between Athens (or other mainland destinations) and the island in question.
 Some exceptions do exist – Rhodes Kastellorizo, Kos-Leros-Astypalaia, Thessaloniki-Limnos-Ikaria etc. but again you will need bookings weeks in advance.

-Finally, and this is perhaps the best tip of all – as it’s the old-style romantic one – book transport to and accommodation on one starter island (Paros is a good choice).
+Finally, and this is perhaps my top tip of all – as it’s the old-style romantic one – book transport to and accommodation on one starter island (Paros is a good choice).
 Sail/fly there, sit down relax, pour cold drinks and eat healthy Greek foods for 4-5 days while working out where to go to next with your tablet under an umbrella on the beach.
 Book your next stop online and go there.
 Repeat the exercise.
 No hassles about being locked into a fixed itinerary and if you like a place, you stay longer.
 If not, you move on.
 You will generally find transport tickets for a day or three ahead and hotel owners often know someone on the next island who can fit you in.
 In Paros, Petres Hotel is a good starting point.
 Good luck and happy sailing!

-24. Itinerary for Athens and Greek Islands
+27. Itinerary for Athens and Greek Islands

 Hi Dave,